 The USPC is dedicated to the imperative of unity of all forces working for social justice, peace and disarmament, both in the United States and abroad.

-International solidarity and support for the people’s struggles for national liberation, social justice and democratic rights around the world are integral to the ideals of the U.S. Peace Council.
-We see no separation in the struggle for peace and disarmament, and the support for people’s struggles for national independence, social justice and democratic rights in Africa, Asia, the Middle East and Latin America.
+International solidarity and support for the people’s struggles for national liberation and independence, social justice and democratic rights around the world are integral to the ideals of the U.S. Peace Council.
+We see no separation in the struggle for peace and disarmament, and the support for people's struggles for national independence, social justice and democratic rights in Africa, Asia, the Middle East and Latin America.